shariq1989/cookbook/content/recipe/Ivorian_Stew.md

 #### DIRECTIONS

-1. In a small bowl, mix together the ingredients for the Kedjenou Spice Mix.
+1. In a small bowl, mix the ingredients for the Kedjenou Spice Mix.
 Use 2 tbsp to cover the chicken or lamb.
-2. Heat oil in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode.
-Add the lamb or chicken and saute for 4 minutes, moving around so all sides sear evenly.
+2. Warm the oil in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode.
+Add the lamb or chicken and saute for 4 minutes, moving around so that all the sides sear evenly.
-3. Add the tomatoes, onion, garlic, and other vegetables, and 1-2 tbsp of Kedjenou Spice Mix (leftover spice mix can last for 3 months if stored in a seeled mason jar).
+3. Add the tomatoes, onion, garlic, and other vegetables, and 1-2 tbsp of Kedjenou Spice Mix.
+The leftover spice mix can last for 3 months if stored in a sealed mason jar.
-4. Add ½ cup water.
-5. Secure the Instant Pot lid and cook on high pressure for 50 minutes with a quick release.
-(This cooking time is for high elevation.
-Reduce the cooking time for lower elevation).
+4. Add ½ cup water and then secure the Instant Pot lid.
+Set on manual high pressure for 50 minutes with a quick release.
+This cooking time is for high elevation.
+Reduce the cooking time for lower elevation.
-6. Serve with rice or eat as a stew.
+5. Serve on a bed of rice or eat as a stew.